VeldEnDuin/VeldEnDuin.github.io/en/amenities/pop-up-library.md

 ---
 {% include links.md %}

-Holiday at last... time to immerge yourself in a good book!
+Vacation ... finally time to read a good book.

-You can borrow a wide range of books from our pop-up library, for free.
+In our pop-up library we offer a wide and diverse range of books and comics to borrow.

-Should you want to add a book of yours to our library, feel free to do so.
-Our guests will certainly appreciate new arrivals.
+There is also a lot of nice beach stuff for the little ones to play in the sand in the library while mom or dad on the bench reads that exciting thriller.